RedHatQE/firewatch/README.md

   - BEHAVIOR:
     - `"false"`: The `firewatch-report-issues` step will not fail with a non-zero exit code when test failures are found.
     - `"true"`: The `firewatch-report-issues` step will fail with a non-zero exit code when test failures are found.
+- `FIREWATCH_VERBOSE_TEST_FAILURE_REPORTING`
+  - A variable that will determine if firewatch will report on every test failure in all JUnit files (up to the limit defined in `$FIREWATCH_VERBOSE_TEST_FAILURE_REPORTING_LIMIT`).
+  - DEFAULT: `"false"`
+  - BEHAVIOR:
+    - `"false"`: Firewatch will only report on the first test failure found in a JUnit file.
+    - `"true"`: Firewatch will report on every test failure found in a JUnit file.
+- `FIREWATCH_VERBOSE_TEST_FAILURE_REPORTING_LIMIT`
+  - The limit of test failures to report on when verbose test failure reporting is enabled.
+  - DEFAULT: `10`
+  - BEHAVIOR:
+    - If verbose test failure reporting is enabled, firewatch will only report on the first `$FIREWATCH_VERBOSE_TEST_FAILURE_REPORTING_LIMIT` test failures found in a JUnit file.

 **OPTIONAL DEFAULT VARIABLES:**